ChadCalcote/chadcalcote-task-docker/README.md

 This documentation can be found in the [Encryption.md file](https://github.com/ChadCalcote/chadcalcote-task-docker/blob/master/src/libs/Encryption.md) as well as comments in the code.

+A typings.ts file was created for typings and interfaces located at [typings.ts](https://github.com/ChadCalcote/chadcalcote-task-docker/blob/master/src/libs/typings.ts)

 ## Testing the deliverable

 To test the deliverable, please follow the steps below in your terminal: